deep-projects/camelyon-experiments-v2/README.md

 ```

 Each of the three `cnn-training-batchConcurrencyLimit-*.red.yml` contains 9 identical CNN training configurations.
-The CNN trainings can be performed with CC-Agency using different batchConcurrencyLimits, such that the 1, 3 or 9 of the 9 runs are executed in parallel.
+The CNN trainings can be performed with CC-Agency using a certain `batchConcurrencyLimit`, such that 1, 3 or 9 of the 9 runs are executed in parallel.
 Depending on the SSH server, that provides the merged tiles via SSHFS into the experiment containers, you might experience a performance impact resulting in different training times.
 These training times can be inspected in the log files generated on the SSH server by the experiments.